 At Centerpoint, we work with many parents and caregivers who are facing their own difficulties as they try to raise their teens.
 We meet with parents who feel alone, at a loss, not sure where to turn or what to do.

-Through our Parent, Care Giver, and Family Support Services, we recognize that a teen’s challenges affect the whole family.
+Through our Parenting, Care Giver, and Family Support Services, we recognize that a teen’s challenges affect the whole family.
 We also recognize that when parents and families struggle, the children and teens within the family may be the most affected.

 And in our work with young people, we see some of the greatest success when we are able to assist and support the whole family.